vocdoni/docs/docs/design/entities-reputation-mechanisms.md

 ### Prototypes

-The mechanism that the reference app will use to inform the user is exemplified in the following mockups.
+The mechanism that the reference app will use to inform the user is showcased in the mockups below.

 - [Entity details page](https://www.figma.com/proto/e0KoX2m1aHM14sd6rLtPynRU/Vocdoni-App?node-id=454%3A387&scaling=scale-down).
 See `Trust report` button on the top left.
 - [Trust report page.](https://www.figma.com/proto/e0KoX2m1aHM14sd6rLtPynRU/Vocdoni-App?node-id=111%3A164&scaling=scale-down&redirected=1)